Isokorb® Structural Thermal Breaks.Insulate concrete-to-concrete slab edges.

 Schöck Isokorb® Structural Thermal Breaks support slab edges, while cutting heat loss by up to 50% and preventing the formation of mold

-A Schöck Isokorb® Structural Thermal Break (STB) is a fabricated assembly that is cast into the concrete floor slab at the location of the building insulation layer.
-The STB insulates the interior floor slab from the exterior exposed slab edge while transferring the loads imposed on the exposed slab edge back to the interior floor slab, significantly reducing heat loss.
+A Schöck Isokorb® Structural Thermal Break is a fabricated assembly that is cast into the concrete floor slab at the location of the building insulation layer.
+The thermal break insulates the interior floor slab from the exterior exposed slab edge while transferring the loads imposed on the exposed slab edge back to the interior floor slab.

 Insulating exposed slab edges with Schöck Isokorb® offers multiple benefits:

-- Reduces heat loss through the slab by up to 50%
+- Reduce heat loss by up to 90%

-- Increases warmth of interior floors adjacent to slab edges by up to 27°F/15°C
+- Increase warmth of interior floors by up to 34°F/19°C

 STBs for concrete-to-concrete slab edges are engineered with rebar for casting into floor slabs on the interior of the building envelope, and into slab edges that penetrate the envelope.